 A copy of the plan will be forwarded to the Training and Academic Development Manager to assist in managing student progress, and once satisfactorily completed, will be forwarded to Student Services for filing in the ‘cream files’.

 Second Stage: ‘At Risk’ of Term Failure – ‘Second Counseling’

 A student who has been found to have unsatisfactory compliance for academic performance as documented in the Academic Performance Improvement Plan or falls under any of the categories as outlined above will be deemed as at ‘risk’ of term failure.

 The student is required to have a formal interview with the unit co-coordinator and show cause as to non-compliance.
-Interviews will be conducted in consultation with the MASS and MADC via the trainer.
+Interviews will be conducted in consultation with the Student Services Coordinator and Training and Academic Development Manager via the trainer.

 It is expected that training and teaching staff will provide a supportive learning and teaching environment that will enable students to improve their performance where it has been deemed unsatisfactory.
 In addition, services to support students in developing specific skills are made accessible, to assist them to improve their performance.